luisiiyoo/tech-mentoring-exercises/README.md

 # tech-mentoring-exercises

-This repository hosts exercises to practice Python
+This repository hosts exercises to practice Python and Machine Learning